IBM-Blockchain/blockchain-vscode-extension/packages/blockchain-extension/tutorials/ibm-blockchain-platform-vscode-smart-contract/local-dev.md

 Fabric gateways are connections to peers participating in Hyperledger Fabric networks, which can be used by client applications to submit transactions.
 When you started the local runtime in `LOCAL FABRIC OPS`, a gateway was automatically created for you also.
 You'll find it under `FABRIC GATEWAYS`, and it's called `Local Fabric`.

 To _use_ a gateway, you also need an identity valid for transacting on the network in question.
 Again, for the local Fabric runtime, this has already been set up for you!
-Observe that under `FABRIC WALLETS` there is a wallet called `Local Fabric Wallet  `, which contains an ID called `admin`.
-If you hover your mouse over `Local Fabric` in the `FABRIC GATEWAYS` panel, you will see that it tells you "Associated wallet: Local Fabric Wallet".
+Observe that under `FABRIC WALLETS` there is a wallet called `Local Fabric - Org1 Wallet  `, which contains an ID called `org1Admin`.
+If you hover your mouse over `Local Fabric` in the `FABRIC GATEWAYS` panel, you will see that it tells you "Associated wallet: Local Fabric - Org1 Wallet".

 So, you've got a Gateway, and an associated wallet with a single identity in it - this means the Gateway is ready to be used!

-1. Click on `Local Fabric` (under `FABRIC GATEWAYS`) to connect via this gateway.
-You will now see `Connected via gateway: Local Fabric, Using ID: admin` and a collapsed section labelled  `Channels`.
+1. Click on `Local Fabric - Org1` (under `FABRIC GATEWAYS`) to connect via this gateway.
+You will now see `Connected via gateway: Local Fabric - Org1, Using ID: org1Admin` and a collapsed section labelled  `Channels`.

 2. Expand `Channels`, then expand `mychannel` and `demoContract@0.0.2`.
 You will see a list of all the transactions that were defined in your smart contract.